-HME CLOUD: When set to ON, this screen shows your HME CLOUD connection details.
+HME CLOUD: When set to ON, this screen shows your HME CLOUD[®] connection details.
 While the Base Station can function without a registered account, customers are advised to register in order to get the most out of their system and receive updates.
+A network connect is required a subscription fee may apply.